Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

-# Introduction
+# :star: Apache Kafka
-- Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+- Apache Kafka is an `open-source` [distributed](../0_SystemGlossaries/DistributedSystems.md) `event streaming platform` used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
-- Kafka can process a large amount of data in a short amount of time (`1 million messages/sec`)
+- Kafka can process a large amount of data in a short amount of time (`1 million messages/sec`).
 - It also has low latency, making it possible to process data in real-time.
-- Kafka is based on `Publish-Subscriber Model`.
-And can be used for `Event-Driven Architecture`.
+- Kafka is based on [Publish-Subscriber Model](../4_MessageBrokers#publisher-subscriber-model-pubsub).
+And can be used for [Event-Driven Architecture](../0_SystemGlossaries/EventDrivenArchitecture.md).
-- Messages ( events ) in the Kafka are immutable and can't be changed once it's pushed. ( due to Kafka's log based queue nature )
+- Messages ( events ) in the Kafka are immutable and can't be changed once it's pushed ( due to `Kafka's log based queue nature` ).
-- [Amazon Managed Streaming for Apache Kafka (MSK)](https://aws.amazon.com/msk/) can be used to deploy `Kafka` on AWS.
+- [Amazon Managed Streaming for Apache Kafka (MSK)](https://aws.amazon.com/msk/) can be used to deploy `Kafka` on [AWS](../../2_AWSComponents).

 # [Why Kafka is so fast?](https://twitter.com/alexxubyte/status/1506663791961919488/photo/1)
 - Kafka achieves low latency message delivery through `Sequential I/O and Zero Copy Principle`.